 Set the Oracle environment variables using the

-To avoid being prompted for many overflow acknowledgements on your screen, set the overflow to No:
+To avoid being prompted for many overflow acknowledgements on your screen, enter the following BS2000 command:

 Start the instance in upgrade mode: